 24 hours of fasting are also known as the Eat-Stop-Eat method.
 Brad Pilon is responsible for naming this schedule, another pioneer in intermittent fasting.

 Eat-Stop-Eat has been a popular intermittent fasting method for several years.
 It involves fasting once or twice a week for 24 hours.
 For the rest of the week, you eat normally:

 - Eating window: rest of the week

-For example, you fast from 8 PM on Monday after dinner until you eat dinner again on Tuesday also at 8 PM.
+For example, you fast from 8 PM on Monday after dinner until you eat dinner again on Tuesday at 8 PM.

 However, this daily schedule is not set in stone, so you can also fast from breakfast to breakfast or from lunch to lunch.

 Unlike ADF, no snacking is allowed on this daily schedule.
 With Eat-Stop-Eat, you always fast strictly, making it a more effective method.

 However, this is also a possible disadvantage of this fasting plan.
 Strict 24-hour fasting is challenging for many people, especially beginners.